l3mpire/lemdesk-releases/README.md

-# lemdesk-releases
+# lemgod-releases

-Only for lemdesk releases
+Only for lemgod releases